aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/getting-started.md

 Use the following steps to connect push notification backend services to your app.

-1. Add the following pods to you `Podfile`:
+1. Add the following pods to your `Podfile`:

     ```ruby
     target :'YOUR-APP-NAME' do